 The problem is that after these claims came up, an internal investigation began at Fort Hood, and they found that this whole story was fake.

-The outcome of the investigation wouldn't be known until October 2013, though, and by that point, Alex and his weirdo friends had months of free time to run with this completely fake story, which was accepted as truth by the audience, and, like, who cares?
+And by that point, Alex and his weirdo friends had months of free time to run with this completely fake story, which was accepted as truth by the audience.

-When you were in, before you got out a year ago, were you ever part of these drills?
+When you were in before you got out a year ago, were you ever part of these drills?

 Because I've been to them that are public where they train to fight guys that literally have beards and wear John Deere hats.

-Basically, they train to fight Hank Williams, Jr.
+Basically, they train to fight Hank Williams Jr.

 unidentified

-They were doing a video for West Point, and they actually asked some of us to go and work with this film crew and stuff, because we have a large National Guard base about 10 minutes from my house, where my unit used to be at.
+I was never a part of those drills, but we did have a company come in from doing a video for West Point, and they actually asked some of us to go and work with this film crew and stuff because we have a large National Guard base about 10 minutes from my house where my unit used to be at.

 I talked to an active duty Navy SEAL that's friends of the family.